-According to section 7.4.9.5 of IEC 61508-2, a useful lifetime, based on experience, should be determined and used to replace equipment before the end of useful life.
+According to section 7.4.9.5 of IEC 61508-2, a useful lifetime, based on experience, should be assumed.

-Although a constant failure rate is assumed by the exida FMEDA prediction method (see section 4.2.2) this only applies provided that the useful lifetime4 of components is not exceeded.
-Beyond their useful lifetime, the result of the probabilistic calculation method is likely optimistic, as the probability of failure significantly increases with time.
+Although a constant failure rate is assumed by the exida FMEDA prediction method (see section 4.2.2) this only applies provided that the useful lifetime7 of components is not exceeded.
+Beyond their useful lifetime the result of the probabilistic calculation method is therefore meaningless, as the probability of failure significantly increases with time.
 The useful lifetime is highly dependent on the subsystem itself and its operating conditions.

-Table 6 shows which components are contributing to the dangerous undetected failure rate and therefore to the PFD{avg} calculation and what their estimated useful lifetime is.
+Table 8 shows which components are contributing to the dangerous undetected failure rate and therefore to the PFD{avg} calculation and what their estimated useful lifetime is.

-Table 6 Useful lifetime of components contributing to dangerous undetected failure rate
+Table 8 Useful lifetime of components contributing to dangerous undetected failure rate

-Component Useful Life Capacitor (electrolytic) - Aluminum electrolytic, non-solid electrolyte Approx. 90,000 hours
+Component Useful Life Capacitor (electrolytic) - Tantalum electrolytic, solid electrolyte Approx. 500,000 hours

-It is the responsibility of the end user to maintain and operate the 8712 EM per manufacturer's instructions.
+It is the responsibility of the end user to maintain and operate the 2140:SIS per manufacturer's instructions.
 Furthermore, regular inspection should show that all components are clean and free from damage.

-The limiting factors with regard to the useful lifetime of the system are the aluminum electrolytic capacitors.
-Therefore, the useful is predicted to be 10 years.
+As there are no aluminum electrolytic capacitors used, the limiting factors with regard to the useful lifetime of the system are the tantalum electrolytic capacitors.
+The tantalum electrolytic capacitors have an estimated useful lifetime of about 50 years.